mariumrs/Research-Methods-and-Professional-Practice/README.md

 Here are all the tasks of the unit Research Methods and Professional Practice so far!

 ### Introduction
 This unit gave me the chance to really understand how research fits into the world of data science and not just as a process, but as a way of thinking.
 As I worked through different topics like building research questions, analysing data, and considering ethical issues, I started to see research as something much more than theory.
-The tasks we did—like case studies, reflections, and proposal writing—helped me link ideas to real practice.
+The tasks we did like case studies, reflections, and proposal writing helped me link ideas to real practice.
 I now view research as a practical tool for asking better questions, making informed decisions, and being more accountable in how I work with data, especially when the outcomes affect people in the real world.

 ### How I’ve applied these concepts in practice
 The activities paired with self reflection really made me aware of where I stood in terms of my personal development.